 - Critically Endangered (CR): A species facing an extremely high risk of extinction in the wild.

 - Endangered (EN): A species considered to be facing a very high risk of extinction in the wild.

 - Vulnerable (VU): A species considered to be facing a high risk of extinction in the wild.

-View the full list of WWF’s priority species.
+View the full list of WWF’s priority species (links to WWF International).